MironSz/hf-mission-planner/README.md

 the rocket in the orbit before landing.
 ### Afterburn
 Not implemented.
-### Rational fuel cost
+### Fraction fuel cost
-Currently, fuel cost can be only expressed as an integer number instead of rational.
+Currently, fuel cost can be only expressed as an integer number instead of a fraction.

 ## Season and event tracking
 No season tracking is currently supported.